 What are the signs and symptoms of hand, foot and mouth disease?

 Mild fever is usually the first sign of hand, foot and mouth disease.
-This starts about 3 - 5 days after your child has been exposed to the disease.
+This starts about 3 to 5 days after your child has been exposed to the disease.

 Your child may develop painful red blisters in their mouth.